-Arm[®] Performance Studio is a tool suite enabling application developers to detect performance bottlenecks in their Arm CPU software and Arm Immortalis[TM] and Arm Mali[TM] GPU rendering.
-Profiling is provided through analysis of performance counters from the hardware, and the target application's graphics API usage.
+The Arm[®] Performance Studio tool suite enables application developers to detect performance bottlenecks in their Arm CPU software and Arm Immortalis[TM] and Arm Mali[TM] GPU rendering.
+Profiling is provided through analysis of performance counters from the hardware, and the graphics API usage of the target application.